PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-06 06:27:35
+Last updated: 2024-04-06 06:28:08
-Random Quote: You know what they say about relationships.
-Every waking moment's a battle. - Barney Stinson
+Random Quote: Any man who steps between a father and his vengeance asks for death.  -  Rickard Karstark